Anthicidae: Description

 Their heads constrict just in front of the pronotum, forming a neck, and the posterior end of the pronotum is usually narrow as well.
-Legs and antennae are slender, heightening the ant-like appearance, and the body is sparsely covered with setae.
+Legs and antennae are slender, heightening the ant-like appearance, and the body is sparsely covered with small hairs, called setae.

 Biology

 Adult beetles are omnivorous, being known to consume small arthropods, pollen, fungi, and whatever else they can find.
 Some species are of interest as biological control agents, as they can eat the eggs or larvae of pests.
 Larvae are either omnivorous, predators, or fungus-eaters; the young of one species of Notoxus have been observed boring into sweet potato tubers.

 Many members of the family are attracted to cantharidin, which they seem to accumulate and that deters possible predators.

 Taxonomy

 Synonyms of the family include Notoxidae and Ischaliidae.
 The earliest known members of the family are from the Early Cretaceous (Barremian) aged Lebanese amber, including Camelomorpha of the subfamily Macratriinae.